Walsden Street Community GardenWalsden Street Community Garden is a green space which brings the community together.

 I helped Bob complete a plan of the garden and linked him in with Hulme Garden Centre in order for him to order a selection of plants.
 Moreover, I helped Bob to complete a Wellbeing Fund allocation so he could complete the community garden and address the issues had with the original layout.

 “The garden has helped to bring the community together”

 “We had kid parties, fireworks displays and community get togethers’ on the garden which has helped start new friendships”

 “People are saying hello to each other much more now because of this garden”

 The project has been an overwhelming success, as it helped to bring the community together.
 The garden offers a green space which can be accessed by the community and used by the community to hold birthday parties, barbecues and festival events which has had a positive effect on community cohesion by bringing the local community together.

-In Bob’s own words he’s met and talked to people who have lived on the estate of over a decade but never interactive with their neighbours until the Walsden Street Community Garden was opened.
+In Bob’s own words he’s met and talked to people who have lived on the estate for over a decade but never interacted with their neighbours until the Walsden Street Community Garden was opened.
 Ultimately the Walsden Street Community Garden offers a green and safe place for local residents to meet and to form lasting relationships.